 Step 3: Restore the database from backup

 To perform this, you need to run the ESEUTIL /p command, ESEUTIL /d command, and after that run the ISINTEG -fix command.
 The syntax for these commands is shown in the previous error’s section.

 The above mentioned manual method though easy, doesn’t work in some cases.
-Thus, we recommend using third-party Exchange repair tool Stellar Phoenix Mailbox Exchange Recovery.
+Thus, we recommend using third-party Exchange repair tool Stellar Repair for Exchange.

 To sum it up

-Exchange Jet engine errors 1018 and 1216 can be resolved in one shot with a single, worthwhile investment in reliable mailbox recovery software Stellar Phoenix Mailbox Exchange Recovery.
+Exchange Jet engine errors 1018 and 1216 can be resolved in one shot with a single, worthwhile investment in reliable mailbox recovery software Stellar Repair for Exchange.
 This competent utility recovers emails, attachments, contacts, calendars, tasks, etc. from corrupt EDB files and enables a range of other features and facilities such as exporting recovered mailboxes to Live Exchange server or Office 365, saving recovered EDB in multiple formats including MSG, EML, HTML, RTF and PDF, searching mails from scanned EDB and more.
-Stellar Phoenix Mailbox Recovery is bound to act as your data rescuer if these or any other difficult errors threaten to put a halt to your work.
+Stellar Mailbox Recovery is bound to act as your data rescuer if these or any other difficult errors threaten to put a halt to your work.